dotis/Dashboards/DB_v24_tasks.md

 #### Processing codes now on "/srv/homes/DB_files/DB_v24/"
 1. New cron file on manglillo (copy over old cron from seashell) - How do 7D satellite means get to dune (Tylar's cron?)?
 2. Note: bash scripts to ftp data from OB-DAAC are stored in home directory (these have been updated - currently 5 active subscriptions)
-3. xml and CLIM files still in old locations - move to DB_v24 for all roi
+3. xml and CLIM files still in old locations - move to DB_v24 for all roi.
+XML files have been moved.
 4. Merge GOM and SEUS code files
 5. USGS - Recreate, need to find old USGS river data to merge w/new data
 6. NDBC - Recreate, Streamline dods files
 7. Process Rrs and IOP as separate streams for GOM only, leave SEUS for now, Mostafa will use Rrs in FL Keys
+8. For VSNPP, nighttime sst is called "sstn" in L3 mosaiced files

 ### PRODUCT TABLE